 A pair of studies also suggest that low-carb or ketogenic diets could lead to a shorter lifespan.
 Findings published in The Lancet noted that “mortality increased when carbohydrates were exchanged for animal-derived fat or protein and mortality decreased when the substitutions were plant-based… suggesting that the source of food notably modifies the association between carbohydrate intake and mortality.”
 These findings were also supported by a study presented at the European Society of Cardiology.

 It’s important to know that a ketogenic diet isn’t an excuse for only eating animal-based proteins.
-The journal PLoS Medicine released their findings of a 2019 survey highlighting the eating habits of more than 470,000 Europeans across 22 years.
-Researchers found that those with lower “nutritional quality” in their diet such as a lack of fresh vegetables, legumes and nuts, were more likely to develop forms of cancer in the colon, lung, liver and stomach.
+The journal PLoS Medicine released the findings of a 2019 survey highlighting the eating habits of more than 470,000 Europeans across 22 years.
+Researchers found that those with lower “nutritional quality” in their diet such as a lack of fresh vegetables, legumes and nuts, were more likely to develop forms of cancer in the colon, lungs, liver, and stomach.

 Talk With Your Doctor